-- For World Speed Skating Championships, the rankings per country are one, calculated by adding the medals.
+- 1. For World Speed Skating Championships, the rankings per country are one, calculated by adding the medals.
 The WORLD SKATE criteria is the number of gold medals, the second criteria is silver medal and third criteria is bronze medals.
-If nations have the same number of medals with one of these criteria the following one is used to rank them. - 2.
-For the countries without medals, the ranking is established adding the points obtained in each event, excluding Relays and Marathon.
+If nations have the same number of medals with one of these criteria the following one is used to rank them.
+For the countries without medals, the ranking is established adding the points obtained in each event. - 2.
 Skaters placed first in each race obtain a number of points equal to the number of skaters who took part in that race; skaters placed second obtain one point less; those placed third two points less; and so on till the skater placed last who obtains only one point. - 3.
 For long distance races (2500m), there is no looser final.
 According with the total of skaters participating in the race, the unqualified skaters keep the points obtained in qualification heat. - 4.
 Disqualified skaters do not receive any point. - 5.
-At the end of the World championships, Three (3) international rankings per nation are established as follows:
+At the end of the World championships, four (4) international rankings per nation are established as follows:

 INDOOR TRACK

-JUN IIOR SENIOR
+JUNIOR SENIOR

-Ladies Men Ladies Men
+Women Men Women Men